Often, customers will write to us when they didn't receive one of our important email notifications, such as:

 No error message, but the email is never received

 1. The email could just be delayed reaching your inbox.
 Sometimes it might take just a short bit longer, so give it 30-60 minutes to give it a chance to come through if it hasn't.

 2. Check email preference settings (if they are already set up with an Expensify account, that is.
 This step isn’t applicable for password resets or for a new Expensify user, so you can move on to the next step!)

-To check these settings: On the website, go to Settings > Your Account > Preferences, and scroll to Email Preferences.
-Make sure all boxes are checked for the email you may be missing.
-(Please note that unchecking any of these will not turn off Concierge notifications.)
+To check these settings: On the website, go to Settings > Your Account > Preferences, and scroll to Contact Preferences.
+Make sure boxes are checked for the email you may be missing.
+(Please note that unchecking either of these will not turn off Concierge notifications.)